Keeping a Job While in Recovery

 Yes, you have the legal right to keep your job even during treatment.

-The Americans with Disabilities Act (ADA) prevents an employer from firing an employee for anything relating directly to the treatment and recovery process.
-It’s important to note that the ADA does not protect you from being fired with cause as it relates to your substance abuse issues.
+It’s important to note that the ADA does not protect you from being fired with cause as it relates to substance abuse or job performance.